 Powerful videos are about so much more than your 30-second elevator pitch.
 No matter what the length of your video is, you have the opportunity to bring your company's most captivating stories to life with characters, visuals, timing, music, and storytelling.

 Characters are the centerpiece of your video, so it's really important to choose the right ones.
 Remember that authenticity is essential and your audience will be able to tell if your video spokespeople are feeling uncomfortable or forced.

 Choosing the best characters for your company video can be a little tricky.
 Sometimes it's easier to decide who is not the best spokesperson for your video!

 A lot of companies make the mistake of assuming that their top executive or slick sales guy are the best options for on-camera success without considering who will actually resonate with the audience they're targeting.

 The location of your video shoot can really influence the mood of the final video (though it's not the only factor), so you'll want to make sure that your location is in line with the story and theme of your product.
 In other words, does your location make sense with what your video is about?

 Would you rather showcase your characters in an office building, outside in a park, or in a cool building with some character?
 Each of these options will give your video a very different tone.
-Other considerations play huge role too, such as what type of backdrop is most conducive to interviews.
+Other considerations play huge role too, such as what is the best video interview background.

 While recording your video outside on a sunny day is a great idea, the sun can make properly lighting your video a problem.
 Choosing a drab conference room, can be difficult to make unique and interesting.
 Finding the perfect balance of lighting and a non-distracting, yet non-boring backdrop is challenging, but it is crucial to a beautiful final product.